Online Health Chat with Laura Jeffers, MEd, RD, LD

 On Cleveland Clinic

-Cleveland Clinic’s Digestive Disease Institute (DDI) offers patients the most advanced, safest and proven medical and surgical treatments primarily focused on disorders related to the gastrointestinal tract.
+Cleveland Clinic’s Digestive Disease and Surgery Institute (DDSI) offers patients the most advanced, safest and proven medical and surgical treatments primarily focused on disorders related to the gastrointestinal tract.

-The Digestive Disease Institute has been ranked second in the nation by U.S. News & World Report’s Best Hospitals Survey since 2003 and first in Ohio since 1990.
+The Digestive Disease and Surgery Institute has been ranked second in the nation by U.S. News & World Report’s Best Hospitals Survey since 2003 and first in Ohio since 1990.

 On Your Health